5hadowblad3/5hadowblad3.github.io/_pages/about.md

 **I am serving as the PC for [CCS 2025](https://www.sigsac.org/ccs/CCS2025/), [ISSTA 2025](https://conf.researchr.org/home/issta-2025), as well as co-chairing [SPLASH 2025](https://2025.splashcon.org) and [SETTA 2024](https://setta2024.cs.cityu.edu.hk).
 Look forward to seeing your submission!**

 ### **NEWS!**
+ * Our study for Android APP token privacy issues has been accepted in [EMSE 25](https://link.springer.com/journal/10664)!
  * Our extension paper on Android testing gets accepted in [ICSE 25](https://conf.researchr.org/home/icse-2025)!
  * Entering the finale of [DARPA AIxCC](https://aicyberchallenge.com)!
  * Our work on fuzzing Android applications gets accepted at [TSE 2024](https://ieeexplore.ieee.org/xpl/RecentIssue.jsp?punumber=32)!